 Is Showa-no-machi worth visiting with kids?
 Yes for kids 4+ who can engage with the retro novelty.
 Toddlers enjoy walking the flat street.

 How does Showa-no-machi compare to other retro towns?
-One of the most preserved Showa-era streets in Kyushu; less touristed than Kawagoe (Tokyo area).
+It’s one of the most preserved Showa-era streets in Kyushu, and far less touristed than Kawagoe near Tokyo.

 Is the area accessible without a car?
 Possible but slow with bus connections.
-Rental car cuts the day in half.
+A rental car cuts the day in half.

 Best souvenir for kids?
-Retro candy boxes, vintage-style toy soldiers, kissaten cream soda glasses.
+Retro candy boxes, vintage-style toy soldiers, and kissaten cream soda glasses.

 More Family Travel Guides for Oita & Kyushu